Oakhurst (Qld)

 Table Chart PROFILE FAQ

 AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Oakhurst averaged approximately 10 new dwelling approvals annually over the past five financial years, totalling an estimated 54 homes.
-As of FY26 so far, 7 approvals have been recorded.
-Between FY21 and FY25, an average of 0.6 people moved to Oakhurst per year for each dwelling built.
-This suggests new construction is meeting or exceeding demand, providing buyers with more options while facilitating population growth that may surpass current expectations.
+As of FY26, 9 approvals have been recorded.
+On average, 4.7 people moved to the area per year for each dwelling built between FY21 and FY25, indicating demand significantly exceeds new supply.
+New properties are constructed at an average expected construction cost value of $431,000.

-The average expected construction cost value of new properties in Oakhurst is $431,000.
-In FY26, $28.1 million in commercial approvals have been registered, indicating balanced commercial development activity.
+In FY26, $28.1 million in commercial approvals have been registered, suggesting balanced commercial development activity.
 Compared to the Rest of Qld, Oakhurst shows comparable new home approvals per person, supporting market stability aligned with regional patterns.
-New building activity comprises 78.0% standalone homes and 22.0% medium and high-density housing, maintaining Oakhurst's traditional low-density character focused on family homes appealing to those seeking space.
+New building activity comprises 78.0% detached houses and 22.0% townhouses or apartments, maintaining the area's traditional low density character focused on family homes appealing to those seeking space.
+This marks a shift from existing housing patterns currently at 99.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.

 Frequently Asked Questions - Development